-The Global Entrepreneurship Index (GEI) was created by the Global Entrepreneurship and Development Institute (GEDI), developed by Imperial College London, the London School of Economics, the University of Pecs and George Mason University.
-It creates a framework to study individual and institutional factors that lead to entrepreneurial activities.
-The Index focuses on studying the entrepreneurship environment and its outputs, looking at a number of parameters to define attitudes, abilities, and aspirations of individuals, and institutional factors affecting those.
+The Global Entrepreneurship Index (GEI) was created by the Global Entrepreneurship and Development Institute (GEDI), developed by Imperial College London, the London School of Economics, the University of Pécs and George Mason University.
+It is a framework of individual and institutional factors that lead to entrepreneurial activities.
+The Index focuses on studying the entrepreneurship environment and its outputs, looking at parameters to define attitudes, abilities, and aspirations of individuals, and institutional factors affecting those.
 Often, these 'individual-institutional' factors are further paired, e.g. perception of entrepreneurship as a career choice and corruption index into a single variable, lowering the resolution of the study.
-T nonetheless a useful index for E-Cap, albeit one with many different elements, again mixing inputs and outputs in a way that makes it challenging to identify levers of change.
+Nonetheless it is a useful index for E-Cap, albeit one with many different elements, conflating inputs and outputs in a way that makes it challenging to identify levers of change.10

-Global Startup Ecosystem Report is a new study from 2017 by Startup Genome that looks into a number of selected tech Ecosystems.
+Global Startup Ecosystem Report is a new study by Startup Genome (starting in 2017) that looks into a number of selected tech Ecosystems.
 It looks in great detail at the demographics, performing, funding and infrastructure.
 A particular focus is on talent and other resource attraction for selected areas, however, this scope is also the limit of the study.

-&lt;sup>10 This framework is further extended to a Female Entrepreneurship Index, and a Regional Entrepreneurship Index for the European Union.
+10 This framework is further extended to a Female Entrepreneurship Index, and a Regional Entrepreneurship Index for the European Union.

-Lastly we explore the range of unique sources of data that provide many of the key data inputs into the indices defined above, and which serve as the bedrock of our approach to systematically measuring innovation ecosystems (at the national level).
+Lastly, we explore the range of unique sources of data that provide many of the key data inputs into the indices defined above, and which serve as the bedrock of our approach to systematically measuring innovation ecosystems (at the national level).
 These include the World Bank, UNESCO, and OECD.

-The World Bank (WB) World Development Indicators (WDI) is the Bank's primary collection of metrics, collected from official sources from around the world.
-It covers over 1500 variables.
+The World Bank's (WB) World Development Indicators (WDI) is the Bank's primary collection of metrics, collected from official sources from around the world.
 The data is available for 1990 (for selected countries) until 2015 (latest to date) and is comprehensive in its coverage including up to 264 countries for some measures in some years.
 It covers a wealth of detailed data about the structure of the national economy, agriculture, energy and education.

-UNESCO's Institute for Statistics (UIS) is a particularly robust source for R&D data, which is collected through the Institute's survey on R&D statistics (in collaboration with the OECD) and available from 1996 until the current year.
+The UN's UNESCO Institute for Statistics (UIS) is a particularly robust source for R&D data, which is collected through the Institute's survey on R&D statistics (in collaboration with the OECD) and available from 1996 until the current year.
 The UIS also works in collaboration with the Latin American Network on Science and Technology indicators and the African Union.
 Its coverage is for over 70 countries for data available annually or bi-annually.

-It is used to track progress on the UN SDGs especially for Target 9.5 which asks countries to "Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending."
+To track progress on its Sustainable development Goals (SDGs), the UN uses the UIS, especially for Target 9.5 which encourages countries to "Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending."
 Its more recent innovation data collection emphasizes the types and origins of innovation (e.g. product, process, organizational or market) as well as where innovation takes place (in universities, contractors, firms etc.) It provides new insights into innovation capacity beyond R&D spending.

 The OECD provides comprehensive innovation data but only for the subset of OECD countries that it engages.
-As the developer of the Oslo Manual, it provides critical guidance on the collection of innovation data and statistics from industry.
-OECD increasingly gathers data on entrepreneurship as well as innovation.
+As the developer of the Oslo Manual, however, it provides critical guidance on the collection of innovation data and statistics from industry.
+OECD increasingly gathers data on entrepreneurship as well as innovation, however most of its coverage is limited to the OECD members.